kate-bagenzo/strawberry-starter/src/index.md

 ### That sounds awesome!
 I think so, too!
 If you want to get started, you can hop into the quickstart guide, or read more about Strawberry Starter.

-If you're wondering why this site is formatted like a blog... it's because this site *is* the template!
+Oh, and if you're wondering why this site is formatted like a blog... it's because this site *is* the template!
+Neat, huh?